Ulrich modules over cyclic quotient surface singularities: Ulrich modules for cyclic cases

-Before moving to the representation theoretic proof, we give a crucial observation.
-Since $M_t\cong\Hom_R(R, M_t)$, a path from $R$ to $M_t$ on the AR quiver corresponds with an element of $M_t$.
+Before moving to the representation theoretic proof, we note a crucial observation.
+Since $M_t\cong\Hom_R(R, M_t)$, a path from $R$ to $M_t$ on the AR quiver corresponds to an element of $M_t$.
 For example, in the AR quiver of Example~\ref{ex12/7_AR}, we can find a path

-and a unit $1\in R$ maps on $x^3y^2\in M_5$ under the above path.
-Note that if a given path from $R$ to $M_t$ factor through $R$ ($\neq$ the starting point), then its image will be in $\fkm M_t$.
-Thus, by Nakayama's lemma, such a path does not correspond to a minimal generator of $M_t$.
+and a unit $1\in R$ maps to $x^3y^2\in M_5$ via the above path.
+Note that if a given path from $R$ to $M_t$ factors through a free module that is not the starting point, then its image will be in $\fkm M_t$.
+Thus, by Nakayama's lemma such a path does not correspond to a minimal generator of $M_t$,

-Thus, we identify a minimal generator of $M_t$ with a path from $R$ to $M_t$ which does not factor through a free module except the starting point.
-In what follows, we will count such paths on the AR quiver.
+Therefore, we can identify a minimal generator of $M_t$ with a path from $R$ to $M_t$ that does not factor through any free module except the starting point.
+In the following, we will count such paths on the AR quiver.